Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Alpha Financial Partners

-Alpha Financial Partners LLC is a fee-based firm providing a range of advisory services to individuals (including high-net-worth individuals), families, trusts, estates, businesses and retirement plans.
+Alpha Financial Partners is a fee-based firm providing a range of advisory services to individuals and high-net-worth individuals, families, trusts, estates and retirement plans.

-As a fee-based firm, certain of the firm's advisors may sell insurance or securities on a commission basis, which creates a conflict of interest.
+As a fee-based firm, certain advisors on staff may sell insurance or securities on a commission basis, which creates a conflict of interest.
 The firm is obligated to act in clients' best interests, however.

 The firm has no set account minimum, but it does require a minimum quarterly fee of $250 to maintain an advisory relationship.
 Certain members of its team hold professional designations such as certified financial planner (CFP), accredited wealth management advisor (AWMA) and chartered retirement plans specialist (CRPS).
 (Advisors may hold more than one designation.)